Controlling Light in Photography. Part 1

 Control the Light and You Control the Shot!

-Controlling light in Photography – The term “photography” comes from the Greek “phos”, meaning light, and “graphis”, which means to draw or write.
-If photography is defined as “the art and science of altering images on a sensitive surface through the action of light”, we see that there is at least in principle, some understanding of the nature of light and how to control which is fundamental to one’s success as a photographer.
+Controlling light in Photography – The term "photography" comes from the Greek "phos", meaning light, and "graphis", which means to draw or write.
+Photography can be defined as "the art and science of altering images on a sensitive surface through action of light".
+We see that there is at least in principle, some understanding of the nature of light and how to control.
+Which is fundamental to one's success as a photographer.

 In Part 1 of this article, the behaviour of light which concerns the portrait photographer is addressed.

-We shall begin to explore methods used by portrait photographers to control the behaviour of light when rendering artistic interpretations of their subject, living or otherwise.
+We shall begin to explore methods used by portrait photographers to control the behaviour of light.
+Especially when rendering artistic interpretations of their subject, living or otherwise.
 There are many aspects involved when manipulating light for the purpose of portrait photography.

 One fundamental aspect is always exposure.
-The degree of sensitivity of light (photosensitivity) on the surface to which an image is to be fixed, whether film or digital, dictates the required intensity and length of exposure.
+The degree of sensitivity of light (photo-sensitivity) on the surface to which an image is to be fixed.
+Whether film or digital, it dictates the required intensity and length of exposure.

-The aperture of most modern camera lenses is designed to allow control over the intensity of light falling onto the film (or digital image sensor).
-In layman’s terms, the aperture is a hole or opening through which all light reflected by the subject is admitted into the camera.
+The aperture of most lenses is designed to allow control over the intensity of light falling onto the film or sensor.
+The aperture is basically a hole or opening through which all light reflected by the subject is admitted into cameras.

-The intensity of the reflected light being allowed to expose the film (or image sensor) is mostly controlled by the size of this opening.
+The intensity of the reflected light being allowed to expose the film or sensor is mostly controlled by the size of this opening.

 The size of the aperture opening or hole is commonly regarded in f/stops.
 F/stops can seem confusing at first.
 The f/stop numerical value represents a fractional opening of the aperture in the lens.
 So a decrease of one f/stop actually results in the intensity of light being admitted or allowed into the camera to approximately double.
 So an increase by one f/stop will result in the intensity of light being cut by half.

-However, the depth of field or DOF (range of distance both in front of and behind the subject which is in focus) is also a useful function of the size of the aperture opening.
+However, the depth of field or DOF is also a useful function of the size of the aperture opening.
+DOF is the range of distance both in front of and behind the subject which is in focus.

 In general, depth of field or DOF increases as the size of the aperture opening decreases and vice versa.

 Controlling the exposure is also achieved by adjusting the duration of the light hitting the film (or image sensor).
 To control the length of the exposure, most modern cameras employ a shutter.
-The shutter may be thought of as a metal curtain with an opening (or slit) that passes in front of the film (or image sensor) at a pre-controlled duration or speed.
+The shutter may be thought of as a metal curtain with an opening.
+A slit that passes in front of the film (or image sensor) at a pre-controlled duration or speed.